 Ohio has special online registration requirements for the commercial activity tax, as well as special rules about how often, and when, businesses must pay the tax.
 For example, businesses with over $1 million in gross receipts must pay this tax on a quarterly basis; the quarterly returns are due by the 10th day of the second month following each calendar quarterly tax period (May 10th, August 10th, November 10th, and February 10th).

-While Ohio does not generally tax businesses based on their net income, it does tax individual income at marginal rates ranging from 0.587% up to 5.925%.
+While Ohio doesn't generally tax businesses based on their net income, it does tax individual income at marginal rates ranging from 2.765% up to 3.99%.

-S Corporations.
-An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect “S” status.
+An S corporation is created by first forming a traditional corporation and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation generally is not subject to separate federal income tax.
-Rather, taxable income from an S corporation is passed through to the individual shareholders, and each shareholder is subject to federal tax on his or her share of that income.
-In other words, S corporations are “pass-through” entities.
+Rather, taxable income from an S corporation is passed through to the individual shareholders, and each shareholder is subject to federal tax on that person's share of that income.
+In other words, S corporations are pass-through entities.
 (Note that a shareholder's share of the S corporation's income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)
-Ohio recognizes the federal S election with regard to income tax, but nonetheless requires S corporations to pay the commercial activity tax.
-In addition, an individual S corporation shareholder will owe tax to the state on his or her share of the company's income.
+Ohio recognizes the federal S election with regard to income tax but nonetheless requires S corporations to pay the commercial activity tax.
+In addition, an individual S corporation shareholder will owe tax to the state on their share of the company's income.

-Limited Liability Companies (LLCs).
-Like S corporations, LLCs are pass-through entities and are not required to pay federal income tax.
-However, LLCs are required to pay Ohio's commercial activity tax on gross receipts.
+Like S corporations, LLCs are pass-through entities and aren't required to pay federal income tax.
+But LLCs are required to pay Ohio's commercial activity tax on gross receipts.
 In addition, net income from an LLC is distributed to individual LLC members, who then must pay federal and state taxes on the amounts distributed to them.

 For further guidance on Ohio's commercial activity tax, check the Department of Taxation website; a special FAQ page on that site is particularly helpful.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
-And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).
+And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business by Frederick Daily.